-As of December 31, 2022, we had assets under construction that, based on our current plans and estimates, require an additional \$403.5 million to complete, which we anticipate will be primarily expended over the next two to three years.
-These capital expenditures are generally due as the work is performed, and we expect to finance them with debt proceeds, proceeds from asset recapitalizations and sales, and available cash.
+As of December 31, 2024, we had one asset under construction and started construction on a new amenity hub at 2011 Crystal Drive that, based on our current plans and estimates, require an additional \$73.3 million to complete, which we anticipate will be primarily expended over the next year.
+These capital expenditures are generally due as the work is performed, and we expect to finance them primarily with debt proceeds.